phriscage/beer-app/docs/SETUP-MESH-PROXY.md

         kubectl apply -f istio-manifests/apigee/inbound_default_rule.yaml

 Verify an unauthorized 403 HTTP status code is returned when trying to access the services:
+> It can take up to 2m for the policies to be enforced

         curl -o /dev/null -s -w "%{http_code}\n" http://${GATEWAY_URL}/api/health